 Up, up, up he powered like a huge opening hinge, seven feet plus in all until, cresting the bar, he would hold in a moment of suspended animation as the momentum of his rising once again would gather to his form from below.
-Then, with energy and form reanimate, he would pivot, wrapping himself stomach-down around the bar – in the straddle technique of the day – before beginning his plummet earthward, his trail leg jutting skyward to punctuate the display while avoiding any encounter with the black and white banded bar.
+Then, with energy and form reanimate, he would pivot, wrapped stomach-down across the bar in the straddle technique of the day, before beginning his plummet earthward, his trail leg jutting skyward to punctuate the display while avoiding any encounter with the black and white banded bar.

 In full flight!

 In those days before the Fosbury Flop style of jumping, the landing pits consisted mostly of sand or sawdust.
 Thus, as Thomas fell, he did so from the full height of his leap.
 The chasm between the ground and the suspended bar yawned in its enormity, the conceit almost beyond comprehension.
 And rather than the rhythmic clapping of today, the crowds back then sat hushed, as their breath for a split-second was caught in stunned wonder at the glory of his achievement.
 Only upon his landing did they release their appreciation in an ovation which broke out in a rolling thunder through the stadium.
 It all had a sense of heightened reality about it, as if the moment had slowed, and with it the very spin of the earth, as it, too, acknowledged the accomplishment.